CRM: Importing Contacts

 What is a CSV Import?

-An alternative to adding your Contacts manually, or having them self-register, is that you can choose to add them in-bulk via CSV file import.
-CSV stands for Comma Separated Values, and it's a very common method for importing/exporting data.
+Instead of adding your Contacts manually or having them self-register, you can choose to bulk-add them via a CSV file import.
+CSV stands for "Comma Separated Values", and it's a very common method for importing/exporting data.
+It can be easily viewed as a standard spreadsheet.
 A CSV can be easily created using Microsoft Excel or Google Sheets as they both have built-in methods to export a CSV.

-Row 1 will serve as the 'Column Header' and in Row 1 is where you will put the label for the data contained in that column.
+Row 1 will serve as the Column Header where you will put the label for the data contained in that column.
 The values in Row 1 are not imported.
-Row 1 is used exclusively for identifying & mapping the columns.
+Row 1 is used exclusively for identifying and mapping the columns.

-You have two options on how you will assign the Role to each of your imported Contacts
+You have two options on how you will assign the Role to each of your imported Contacts.

 You can assign every imported Contact a specific role by choosing Lead, Prospect or Client from the first set of values in the Role selector.

 In the example above, every Contact imported during this operation would be imported as a Lead, regardless of how the CSV is configured.